datacarpentry/semester-biology/exercises/Graphing-3-Python.md

 ---
 layout: exercise
-title: Graphing - adult size vs. newborn size
+title: Graphing 3
+language: Python
 ---

 It makes sense that larger organisms have larger offspring, but what the